sectorsedgecommunity/mapping-docs/docs/json/teamspawns-v2.md

 This page covers fields related to spawning.

 ## TeamSpawns
-`TeamSpawns` holds configs for how teams' regular spawns work.
+`TeamSpawns` holds configs for how **teams**' regular spawns work.
 You must have configs for team 0 and team 1 even in FFA game modes.

 ### Fields
 **GameMode** `<string>`